DePaul University Center for Teaching & Learning > Assessment > Additional Resources > Accreditation

 Why is Accreditation from the Higher Learning Commission Important?

-• Regional accreditation agencies are tasked with ensuring the quality of higher education programs nation-wide by the Higher Education Opportunity Act.
+• Accreditation agencies are tasked with ensuring the quality of higher education programs nation-wide by the Higher Education Opportunity Act.

 • Our accreditation status is made public and speaks to our institution’s overall educational quality.

-• Regional accreditation is required for our students to receive federal financial aid.
+• Accreditation is required for our students to receive federal financial aid.

-• Regional accreditation is required for our students’ credits to transfer to almost any reputable higher education institution.
+• Accreditation is required for our students’ credits to transfer to almost any reputable higher education institution.

 • Institutional accreditation is required by many employers to provide tuition compensation to their employees to attend DePaul University